Andrea Lenardin Madden adds cantilevering extension to midcentury LA residence

 The project also involved extensive renovations to the original house.
 “The house had been neglected for years,” the architect said.
 “We used the opportunity to restore the structure to its original integrity, including ash paneling throughout, and updates to the bathrooms and kitchen.”

-Among Los Angeles’ abundant midcentury homes, others to receive overhauls include the Hollywood Hills residence of the late photographer Julius Shulman, which was updated in 2015 by Lorcan O’Herlihy Architects.
-The home was built in 1950 and was designed by architect Raphael Soriano.
+Among Los Angeles’ abundant midcentury homes, others to receive overhauls include the Hollywood Hills residence of the late photographer Julius Shulman, which was updated by Lorcan O’Herlihy Architects.
+The home was designed by architect Raphael Soriano.